 Many of Los Angeles’ well maintained trails offer young kids an easy way to experience the sights and sounds of Mother Nature right from the comfy seat of their stroller, yummy snack in hand.
-So, slather on the sunscreen, top off the water bottles, and enjoy discovering the adventurous side of the City of Angels.
+So, slather on the sunscreen, top off the water bottles, and enjoy discovering the adventurous side of the City of Angels with a bit of kid-friendly hiking in Los Angeles.

 | Related: 7 Kid-Approved Trail Snack Ideas |

 Ernest E. Debs Regional Park is the fourth largest park in the city of Los Angeles, and truly a hidden gem just north of downtown Los Angeles!
 Set on 300 acres, this park has a wide variety of terrain to explore with the kids.
-All of the trails are well maintained which makes it the perfect place to hike with kids!
+All of the trails are well maintained which makes it one of the most perfect hiking trails in Los Angeles!

 Trailhead address: 4235 Monterey Rd, Los Angeles, CA 90032

 This 64-acre park full of of ancient live oaks and chaparral was once home to the Chumash Indians, later it was the perfect backdrop for pre-WW II dances under the light of the moon, and rumor has it even some of Charles Manson’s gang hung out there!
-Now, as luck would have it, Mother Nature has reclaimed it as her own and it is the perfect spot for an easy hike with kids, a lazy picnic or a game of hide and seek!
+Now, as luck would have it, Mother Nature has reclaimed it as her own and it is one of the best hiking trails in Los Angeles, the perfect spot for an easy hike with kids, a lazy picnic or a game of hide and seek!

 Trailhead address: 30000 Mulholland Hwy, Agoura Hills, CA 91301

 Officially, called the Betty B. Dearing Trail, Fryman Canyon begins in Wilacre Park.
 This is a simple and very popular stroller-friendly 3-mile loop on a fire road.
-The sweeping views of the San Fernando Valley are well worth the trek.
+If you’re looking for easy hiking trails in Los Angeles, the sweeping views of the San Fernando Valley are well worth the trek.
 There is a free parking lot, which fills up quickly, and ample street parking.

 Trailhead address: 8401 Mulholland Dr, Studio City, CA 91604

-Between Pepperdine University and Point Dume just a quick jaunt from the Pacific Coast Highway, Solstice Canyon is a scenic kid-friendly hike along a babbling brook that deposits you at a small waterfall.
+Hiking trails in Los Angeles don’t get much easier than this one.
+Between Pepperdine University and Point Dume just a quick jaunt from the Pacific Coast Highway, Solstice Canyon is a scenic kid and stroller-friendly hike along a babbling brook that deposits you at a small waterfall.
 There are two public parking lots, but you must arrive early to get a spot.
 There is also tons of street parking available.

 Trailhead address: 3455 Solstice Canyon Rd, Malibu, CA 90265

-Topanga State Park spans 11,000 acres with 36 miles of trails that wind through a wide variety of terrain, from canyons and cliffs to hills and meadows and some of the most spectacular views of the Pacific Ocean that Los Angeles hiking has to offer.
-You can park at the main entrance for $10 or you can park for free on any of the numerous side streets, if you want to add a bit more mileage onto your hike.
+Topanga State Park is the definition of hiking in Los Angeles.
+This swath of green spans 11,000 acres with 36 miles of trails that wind through a wide variety of terrain, from canyons and cliffs to hills and meadows and some of the most spectacular views of the Pacific Ocean that Los Angeles hiking has to offer.
+You can park at the main entrance for $10 or you can park for free on any of the numerous side streets, if you want to add a bit more mileage onto your family-friendly hike.

 Trailhead address: 20828 Entrada Rd, Topanga, CA 90290